swkim01/stm32odf/README.md

 CONFIG_TOOLCHAIN_PREFIX="arm-none-eabi-"
 ```

 * Configure the software and build by using `stm32odf.py` script.
+On MS Window, use PowerShell instead of cmd shell.
 ```
 stm32odf.py menuconfig
 stm32odf.py build